The Continuing Impact of PhoneDog v. Kravitz on the Ownership of Business-Related Social Media Accounts

 Effect of the Lawsuit on Businesses and Legislation

 The case drew national attention to the importance of social media on businesses and the necessity of creating policies in regards to social media accounts.
-Similar cases arose across the country and involved disputes over the ownership of MySpace friends, LinkedIn contacts, and multiple social media accounts.
+Similar cases arose across the country, brought by both business and its employees, and involved disputes over the ownership of MySpace friends, LinkedIn contacts, and multiple social media accounts.
 These cases show that courts are recognizing an employer’s interest in social media accounts.
 In addition, California has since enacted legislation to separate personal and work social media sites.
 A 2013 law protects employees from being forced to disclose their personal social media sites, including information pertaining to those sites or access the sites in the employer’s presence.

-In the year following the case, the number of employers with written policies regarding ownership of social media accounts and written guidelines on how employees should professionally communicate with customers increased from 55% to 69%1.
-Kravitz, himself, has since advocated for written policies: “Good contracts and specific work agreements are important, and the responsibility for constructing them lies with both parties.2”
+In the year following the case, the number of employers with written policies regarding ownership of social media accounts and written guidelines on how employees should professionally communicate with customers increased from 55% to 69%.
+Kravitz, himself, has since advocated for written policies: “Good contracts and specific work agreements are important, and the responsibility for constructing them lies with both parties.”

 What Should Businesses Do?